TIBHannover/oersi-setup/README.md

 Depending on the scenario, there are different possibilities to install _oersi_.
 To test the index a little bit with minimal effort, you can use a [local installation in the local VirtualBox VM](#run-it-locally-with-virtualbox) via vargant.
 The other installation methods are suitable for installing the index on an existing system that is accessible via ansible.
 Of these, the [installation via gitlab-ci](#automatic-installation-via-gitlab-ci) is clearly recommended.

-Note that all installations (especially the first one) will take some time (depending on your download speed), because all necessary components will be downloaded.
+Note that all installations (especially the initial one) will take some time (depending on your download speed), because all necessary components will be downloaded.

 ### Automatic installation via gitlab ci